Sharanya185/ai-chatbot-app/README.md

 - No streaming responses (replies appear once fully generated, not token-by-token)
 - History is stored per-device only, not synced across devices

+## Development Note

+This project was built with the assistance of **Claude (Anthropic)** as an AI pair-programmer — used to scaffold the project structure, write the component/service code, debug Expo/Metro setup issues, and draft this README.
+All code was reviewed, tested, and run locally (via Expo Go) before submission.